 401k Features & Fees Stats

 Modern 401k plans continue to evolve toward automatic participation, diversified investment options, and lower costs.
-The following data highlights how plan design and fees have shifted as of 2023–2024.
+The following data highlights how plan design and fees have shifted:

-✅ Automatic Enrollment Adoption – By the end of 2023, 59% of Vanguard-administered plans had automatic enrollment in place.
-Among large plans with 1,000 or more participants, the rate reached 77%, showing that auto features are now standard for many employers.
+✅ Automatic Enrollment Adoption – In 2024, 61% of Vanguard-administered plans had automatic enrollment in place.
+Among large plans with 1,000 or more participants, the rate reached 78%, showing that auto features are now standard for many employers.
 (Vanguard)

 ✅ Automatic Escalation of Contributions – Roughly two-thirds of Vanguard auto-enrollment plans also included an automatic escalation feature that gradually increases employee deferral rates over time.
 (Vanguard)

-✅ Roth 401k Availability – By the end of 2023, 82% of Vanguard plans offered a Roth feature, including 95% of large plans.
-About 17% of participants in those plans used Roth contributions.
+✅ Roth 401k Availability – By the end of 2024, 86% of Vanguard plans offered a Roth feature and 18% of participants in those plans used Roth contributions.
 (Vanguard)

-✅ Target-Date Fund Popularity – Target-date funds remain the leading investment default.
-In 2023, 96% of Vanguard plans offered them, and 83% of participants used them.
-About 70% of target-date investors held their entire account in a single target-date fund.
+✅ Target-Date Fund Popularity – Target-date funds continue to be the most common default investment option.
+By 2024, 97% of Vanguard-administered plans offered target-date funds, 85% of participants held at least some assets in them, and about 69% of target-date investors invested their entire account in a single target-date fund.
 (Vanguard)

-✅ Managed Account Services – Managed accounts have become a standard plan feature.
-In 2023, 43% of Vanguard DC plans offered managed-account advice services, including eight in ten large plans.
-The PSCA reported a similar figure, with 50.1% of all plans offering managed accounts.
+✅ Managed Account Services – Managed accounts have become a standard feature in retirement plans: in 2024, about 45% of Vanguard DC plans offered managed-account advice services, including roughly 80% of larger plans, and PSCA’s 68th Annual Survey found that 55% of 401k plans provided managed account options.
 (Vanguard, PSCA)

-✅ Declining Total Plan Costs – Among large 401k plans reviewed by BrightScope and ICI for 2022, the plan-weighted average total cost was 0.85% of assets, the participant-weighted average was 0.52%, and the asset-weighted average was 0.33%.
-Costs have continued to trend downward as plan sizes and assets grow.
+✅ Declining Total Plan Costs – Among large 401k plans analyzed in the most recent BrightScope/ICI profile, the plan-weighted average total cost was 0.85% of assets, the participant-weighted average was 0.52%, and the asset-weighted average was 0.33%, with costs continuing a long-term downward trend as plan sizes and assets grow.
 (ICI)

 ✅ Lower Mutual Fund Expense Ratios – Mutual fund fees within 401k plans remain relatively low, especially for index funds.
-In 2022, average asset-weighted expense ratios were:
+In 2024, 401k plan participants who invested in mutual funds paid an average asset-weighted expense ratio of about 0.26% for equity funds, with target-date fund expense ratios also near historic lows, highlighting how low-cost investing has become common in retirement plans.
+(ICI)

 Employer Contributions and 401k Match Statistics